dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 hello
 5 50
 ```
 Pay attention, that we can only increase capacity, so setting value less than current, will not affect capacity.
 We can also use `trimToSize()` to trim StringBuilder to current length.
 Setting capacity in no way affect `StrinbBuilder` you can set it to improve performance.
 Setting length affect the `StrinbBuilder`.
-If it more than current length it fill sb with empty data, if less it trims sb to set value.
+If it more than current length it fills `StrinbBuilder` with empty data, if less it trims sb to set value.
 ```java
 public class App {
     public static void main(String[] args) {